desalvatorealessio-ux/desalvatorealessio-ux/README.md

 # Hi, I'm Alessio!

-Business Analyst turning raw data into decisions — SQL for cleaning and analysis, Power BI for dashboards, Python when I need it.
+Business Analyst turning raw data into decisions — SQL for cleaning and analysis, Power BI for dashboards, Python when I need it, all supported by AI tools such as Claude in order to ensure efficiency.

 ## 🔍 What I do